1

 Colorado’s Hospital Follow-Up Project is a collaboration between CDPHE’s Office of Suicide Prevention, Rocky Mountain Crisis Partners, Second Wind Fund and health systems across the state.
 Supported by grant funding from the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) the Follow Up Project seeks to provide telephonic caring contacts to clients discharging from an emergency department.
 Patients are eligible to participate after experiencing a mental health crisis, suicidal ideation, behavior, and attempt, self-harm, substance use, opioid use, or overdose event, regardless of intent.
 These services come at no-cost to enrolled sites and patients across Colorado.

-What are Follow Up services?
+What are Follow-Up services?

-Why Follow Up services?
+Why Follow-Up services?

 • The risk of a suicide attempt or death is highest within 30 days of discharge from an ED or inpatient psychiatric unit.2

-• In 2017, 64.4 percent of ED visits related to suicidal ideation or suicide attempt resulted in an admission to the hospital or transfer to another facility versus 17.1 percent for all other ED visits.1
+• In 2017, 64.4 percent of ED visits related to suicidal ideation or suicide attempts resulted in an admission to the hospital or transfer to another facility versus 17.1 percent for all other ED visits.1

 • Up to 70% of patients who leave the ED after a suicide attempt never attend their first outpatient appointment.2